rebma-io/lab/docs/3d/filament.md

 ## Filament Drying and Storage

 A lot of filaments are hygroscopic, meaning they'll absorb water over time.
-This can lead to a lot of [problems]() with printing, and you can sometimes hear the crackle of the water boiling away in the heater.
-Because of this, I take a two pronged strategy:
+This can lead to a lot of problems with printing, and you can sometimes hear the crackle of the water boiling away in the heater.
+Because of this, I take a two-pronged strategy:

 * Storage of filament in a dry box.
 * Usage of a heater when printing.